DajanaRadovic/BlazorServer/README.md

 ## Project Structure

-This solution consists of two main projects:
+This solution consists of three main projects:

 - **MySimpleDictionary (Class Library)**
   Contains the implementation of the `MySimpleDictionary<TKey, TValue>` class.